thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 1. Explain what an entity-relationship model is.
 1. Explain why an entity-relationship model is useful.
+1. Explain what the four PostgreSQL column constraints are.
-1. Implement an entity-relationship model in a relational database system.
+1. Implement an entity-relationship model in PostgreSQL.
 1. Explain what a join statement is.
 1. Explain why a join statement is useful.
 1. Alias columns and tables in SQL `SELECT` statements.